jhipster/generator-jhipster-nodejs/README.md

 > ## 🛠 Mode: Just Released :smile_cat: :smile_cat: :smile_cat:
 >
-> Generator-jhipster-nodejs, _the official NodeJS blueprint_ that uses [NestJS Typescript Framework](https://nestjs.com/).
+> Generator-jhipster-nodejs, the _official NodeJS blueprint_ that uses [NestJS Typescript Framework](https://nestjs.com/) for your **backend**.
 We encourage you to use it and give us your feedback.

 <div align="center">
 	<a href="https://github.com/jhipster/generator-jhipster-nodejs">